-Activity/Task Due Date

-Competency Educational Policy 2.1.10(a)-(d)-Engage, assess, intervention ene, and evaluate with

-individuals, families, groups, organizations, and communities. ,

-, , , , , , , , , , , , , , , , , , , ,

-Educational Policy 2.1.10(d)-Evaluation

-Outcomes:

-APB26.
-Use evaluation methods to assess clinical interventions with cl ients: and

-APB27.
-Continually evaluate the context of one's practice including or

-systemic issues.
-Sumzumonur una

-Systemic issues.

-Learning Activities and Time Frame

-Please list the activities and tasks that the student will undertake to achiev a the advantional

-e the educational

-outcomes.
+Activity/Task Due Date Competency Educational Policy 2.1.10(a)-(d)-Engage, assess, inter- wana and avaluata with individuals, families, groups, organizations, and communities. vene, and evaluate with marviduals, families, groups, or gamzations, and communities.
+Educational Policy 2.1.10(d)-Evaluation Outcomes: APB26.
+Use evaluation methods to assess clinical interventions with APB27.
+Continually evaluate the context of one's practice including organizational and systemic issues.
+Learning Activities and Time Frame 4 1 2 1 Please list the activities and tasks that the student will undertake to achie eve the educational outcomes.
 Indicate the due date or that the activity is ongoing.

-A .: '. /TP 1 D. D.

-Activity/Task Due Date
+Activity/Task Due Date Activity/ Lask Duc Duic